Voluntary contributions from your pay

 For the purposes of the government contribution, the year runs from 1 July to 30 June (whereas the scheme financial year is the same as the calendar year).

-To make a voluntary contribution, you need to complete a voluntary contributions form .
+To make a voluntary contribution, you need to complete form 5 voluntary contributions .

 Transferring benefits in